Time management tips and tools for organising your studies.

 You will need to put in fixed commitments first (e.g. scheduled classes).
 You may need to set aside times agreed with others for group work or group discussion.
 Secondly, add in any pre-class preparation you need to do, texts you need to read and any essential recordings you need to view.
 Then allocate your other study tasks, such as work for assignments, follow-up reading and times to review and consolidate your learning.

 Consider when you study best when allocating challenging tasks requiring a lot of concentration or creative thinking.
+You might also like to think about where you study best.

 Include down time in your plans.
 Rest and exercise are essential parts of being an effective learner and healthy sleep helps to consolidate memory – important when you are learning new material.
-If you do not allow your brain time off from your studies you will not be at your learning best.
+If you do not allow your brain time off from your studies, you will not be at your learning best.
 Putting down time in your plans means you are more likely to take it without taking too much.

 Do you use your time effectively?